-In this subsection we discuss several basic constructions providing a number of nontrivial examples of $B$-root subgroups on affine spherical $G$-varieties (or $B$-normalized LNDs on their algebras of regular functions).
+In this subsection we discuss several basic constructions providing a number of nontrivial examples of $B$-root subgroups on affine spherical $G$-varieties or, equivalently, $B$-normalized LNDs on their algebras of regular functions.

-\begin{construction} Suppose that $G'$ acts on~$X$ with a finite kernel (for example, effectively).
+\begin{construction}[Central subgroups] Suppose that the derived subgroup $(G,G)$ is nontrivial and acts on~$X$ with a finite kernel (for example, effectively).
 Then the image in $\Aut(X)$ of every $T$-normalized central $\GG_a$-subgroup of $U$ is a vertical $B$-root subgroup on~$X$.
-If $G'$ is a simple group then such a central $\GG_a$-subgroup in~$U$ is unique and corresponds to the highest root of~$B$. \end{construction}
+Such a central $\GG_a$-subgroup in~$U$ always exists; for simple $(G,G)$ it is unique and corresponds to the highest root of~$B$. \end{construction}